paloma-vm/Git-Team-Workflow-Lab/Script.md

 The smell of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 Billy met the Unicorn King who granted him magic powers.
+They lived happily ever after!
 The end.

 ## Cast